jundalisay/spblist/content/en/research/leibniz/theodicy/preliminary/part-01.md

 Reason consists in the linking together* of truths.

-> *Superphysics Note: This is consistent with our definition of logic as the connection of ideas.
-We define reason as the ability to use logic to explain cause and effect in general.
+{{< n n="This is consistent with our definition of logic as the connection of ideas.
+We define reason as the ability to use logic to explain cause and effect in general. " >}}

 Reason connects truths from experience, in order to draw mixed conclusions.